mposolda/keycloak-quickstarts/spring/rest-authz-resource-server/README.md

 Make sure RHBK is [running](#starting-and-configuring-the-rhbk-server).

-You don't need Wildfly running because a temporary server is started during test execution.
+You don't need spring boot application running because a temporary server is started during test execution.

 1. Open a terminal and navigate to the root directory of this quickstart.